GunnJerkens/wordpress-test/README.md

 # Development Test

 Assemble a small Wordpress site from scratch.
+Do not use any existing themes or plugins, the test theme should be written by hand to cover all requirements.

 ## Requirements

-All content must be editable in Wordpress.
+All content must be editable in WordPress.

 - home page
     - global menu which collapses on screens narrower than 768px.
 Pages in the menu can be empty but for a title.